3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 HOW THIS MEDICATION IS USED

-The two scenarios where Prazosin is most commonly used are in cardiovascular disease and in promoting difficult urination.
+The two scenarios where Prazosin is most commonly used are in cardiovascular disease and in alleviating difficulty in urination.

 INTERACTIONS WITH OTHER DRUGS